-OOH Holdings Limited (the "Company") was incorporated in the Cayman Islands on 28 June 2016 as an exempted company with limited liability under the Companies Law, Cap 22 (Law 3 of 1961, as revised and consolidated) of the Cayman Islands and its shares have been listed on GEM of The Stock Exchange of Hong Kong Limited (the "Stock Exchange") since 5 January 2017 ("Listing Date").
+OOH Holdings Limited (the "Company") was incorporated in the Cayman Islands on 28 June 2016 as an exempted company with limited liability and its shares have been listed on GEM of The Stock Exchange of Hong Kong Limited (the "Stock Exchange") since 5 January 2017 ("Listing Date").
 The address of its registered office is Cricket Square, Hutchins Drive, PO Box 2681, Grand Cayman, KY1-1111, Cayman Islands and its principal place of business is Suite A5, 9/F, Jumbo Industrial Building, 189 Wai Yip Street, Kwun Tong, Kowloon, Hong Kong.